 It also does make me wonder what it might be like to record in an ancient city dense with layers of human history and chaos, somewhere like Rome or Amsterdam.
 Genius Loci West maybe?
-But before I set off to do that, enjoy this music and know there will also be limited edition hard copies coming soon and some bonus tracks coming in the winter.
+But before I set off to do that, enjoy this music and know there are still some limited edition hard copies available and a new bonus track that was just released.

 I am also pleased to be featured in a project of visual journalism by our good friend, young Balinese filmmaker and photographer Bramanda Mahaputra that I will be sharing here soon.
 Bram now lives in Montreal where he is studying at Dawson College and his mother Shanti is notable for providing the spectacular loon cries at the end of Where Are You?

 I’ve put a subscribe button at the bottom of this page.
 Feel free to do that and maybe one day you’ll be surprised by some pithy newsletter full of wisdom and bright ideas.
 Or just a quick message talking about what is new here.
 Or if you prefer you can follow my Bandcamp page or Facebook artist page.

 We acknowledge the support of the Canada Council for the Arts, #BringingTheArtsToLife